Note

 // ...

-along with the workspace URL.
+For workspace-level operations, if the MS Entra service principal has not already been added to the workspace, then specify setAzureWorkspaceResourceId along with the Azure resource ID for the Azure Databricks workspace, instead of setHost along with the workspace URL.
 In this case, the MS Entra service principal must have at least Contributor or Owner permissions on the Azure resource for the Azure Databricks workspace.

-For more information about authenticating with Databricks tools and SDKs that use Java and that implement Databricks client unified authentication, see:
+For more information about authenticating with Databricks tools and SDKs that use Java and that implement Databricks unified authentication, see:

 - Set up the Databricks Connect client for Scala (the Databricks Connect client for Scala uses the included Databricks SDK for Java for authentication)